About Environment Agency fees and charges, details of new charges and when they will apply, including information on how to pay.

 Waterways (navigation) charges

-Navigation charges are not changing as a result of the review.
+Navigation charges did not change as a result of the review.
 For details of current charges, see:

 - boat registration refunding or transferring your registration